itential/itential.deployer/docs/prometheus_guide.md

 ansible-galaxy collection install prometheus.prometheus
 ```

-If see the following error when running the Prometheus-related playbooks:
+If you see the following error when running the Prometheus-related playbooks:

 ```
 objc[58735]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.